powsybl/powsybl.github.io/docs/sensitivity/index.md

 layout: default
 ---

-The sensitivity computation module is dedicated to compute the linearized impact of small network variations on the state variables of some elements.
+The sensitivity analysis module is dedicated to compute the linearized impact of small network variations on the state variables of some elements.

 A sensitivity value is the numerical estimation of the partial derivative of the observed function with respect to the variable of impact.
-The sensitivity computation can also be seen as the computation of partial derivatives on the network model.
+The sensitivity analysis can also be seen as the computation of partial derivatives on the network model.

 # Sensitivity computation inputs

 ## Network
-The main input for the sensitivity computation module is an IIDM network.
+The main input for the sensitivity analysis module is an IIDM network.

 ## Sensitivity factors
 Sensitivity factors are the expected partial derivatives to be extracted from the input network.

-A standard sensitivity computation input is composed of a list of sensitivity factors, each one composed of a sensitivity variable (the variable of impact) and a sensitivity function (the observed function).
+A standard sensitivity analysis input is composed of a list of sensitivity factors, each one composed of a sensitivity variable (the variable of impact) and a sensitivity function (the observed function).

 Currently available sensitivity factors are:
 - *BranchFlowPerInjectionIncrease* : calculates the linear impact of a specific injection increase on a specific branch's active flow (in MW/MW)